mtlynch/mtlynch.io/content/posts/building-first-homelab-rack/index.md

 My APC UPS had a XX battery, and it reported 12 minutes of battery life while powering a desktop computer, a VM server, a storage server, a firewall, and a networking switch.

 The UPS I ended up buying has a XX battery.
 It reports 30 minutes of battery life while powering a VM server, a storage server, a firewall, and a networking switch.
 The total power draw of all these systems in a typical workload is XX to XX.

 My old UPS now powers my desktop exclusively, so each UPS has a smaller load to support.

+### Does it need to send alerts?

+After I set up my rack, a co-worker mentioned that most modern UPS systems can send alerts to devices on the local network to tell them to shut down gracefully.

+I actually never looked into that and didn't set that up.

+TODO: Does my UPS support it?

+For me, automating shutdowns from my UPS isn't worth the trouble, but you might choose differently if your systems are more sensitive to hard power cuts or if you're in an area where power outages are more frequent.

 ### Candidates